-Unexpected charges when signing up for NOW TV or starting a free trial
+Unexpected charges when signing up for NOW or starting a free trial

-Are you seeing unexpected charges of up to £1 when you set up your account or start a free trial, on top of any other payments for NOW TV Passes and products?
+Are you seeing unexpected charges of up to £1 when you join NOW or start a free trial, on top of any other payments for your NOW Membership and products?

 Don’t worry – these are just temporary authorisation charges to check that your payment details are valid, and aren’t actually taken from your account.
 These pending transactions are normally returned to your balance right away, but might sometimes take a little longer, depending on your bank.

 Here’s when you might see authorisation charges on your account or bank statement:

 When you join NOW and create an account, you might see multiple authorisation charges appear on your account.

 This is because we authorise your NOW account and any free trials you sign up for separately.
 So you could see one authorisation charge for your account sign up, and another authorisation charge for the free trials you’ve added.